 Sitting on the other end of the spectrum to the sporty band above is this dressy metal band from Bayite.
 Available in five colours â black, silver, rose gold, rose pink and gold â this band fits wrists between 5.5-inches and 8.1-inches and uses a clasp mechanism to keep things locked in place.
 This isnât one for everyday use, weâd say, but definitely one of the stronger third-party offerings for those wanting to add a bit of bling to their wrist.

 Bayite leather band

 Bayite doesnât stop there with its bands, with the companyâs leather Versa options also worth considering.
-Weâre big fans of Fitbitâs own leather bands, but they're expensive ($49.99), and you can make a very tidy saving by instead opting for this third-party band.
+Weâre big fans of Fitbitâs own leather bands, but they're expensive at around ($49.99), and you can make a very tidy saving by instead opting for this third-party band.

-The design is a little different, and itâs not same fancy Horween leather of Fitbitâs own options, but if youâre after a simple leather band coming in a range of colours, Bayiteâs is your best bet.
+The design is a little different, and itâs not the same fancy Horween leather of Fitbitâs own options, but if youâre after a simple leather band coming in a range of colors, Bayiteâs is your best bet.
 Just note that youâll need to weigh up the sizing (140mmâ191mm wrists) before you look to add this one to your collection.

 Kmasic sport band

 Another Apple Watch lookalike here, and one that closely resembles the entry-level sport band of the Versa rival.
 Thereâs nothing flashy about this option from Kmasic, but it does come in a range of colours and is considerably cheaper than Fitbitâs own rubbery sport bands.